Claire-Fisher/rock-paper-scissors-ms2/TESTING.md

   * "Some UI feedback, but it's minor, it's a bit difficult to know who's won each turn until you look closely and read the text.
 It's not in-your-face, but maybe that's what you're going for...
 One way around this might be to change the background colour of the results box to red or green if you lose or win, but I know your palette is monotone, so not sure how that would work".

   * "A future feature you could add would be to take all the hardcoded text out of your JS and HTML files and stick that in a language file.
-Then you can just run it through google translate or something and then have English and maybe French option etc which you can swap with a button."
+Then you can just run it through google translate or something and then have an English and maybe a French option etc which you can swap with a button."

 2. <u>**Shaun Russell - Senior UX/UI/Product Designer.**</u>
   * "No issues to report really beyond the gifs not initially displaying which has now been resolved."